Three Easy Do-It-Yourself Home Repairs to Save Money

 But if the tank is leaking or there is a crack in the porcelain, it’s time to get a new commode.

-If the water is constantly running or periodically running, there is something wrong with the chain or plug.
+There is something wrong with the chain or plug.
 Once you open up the tank you should see a float with an arm and a rubber plug attached to a chain at one end of the arm.
 When you flush the chain pulls the plug and the water rushes out, which triggers the water to fill the tank again until the float reaches a certain spot and then shuts off.
 There is a small screw at the top of the arm that can be tightened if the water gets too high or loosened if the water stays too low.
 Usually, the water gets too high allowing some to spill out of the drain.
 The float needs to be set lower so that the water is shut off before it gets that high.
 Simple as that.
 A screwdriver is all you need.

-If there is no flush, it is usually because the chain has disconnected from the plug.
+This is usually because the chain has disconnected from the plug.
 All you have to do is reach in and slip the chain end hook back onto the loop on the plug and presto, all fixed.

 Those are some pretty simple fixes for common bathroom problems.